 Figure 5: Drag to reposition your picture fill

-- When you achieve the desired result, just click on the slide area away from the shape to come out of the Crop mode.
+- When you achieve the desired result, just click on the Slide Area away from the shape to come out of the Crop mode.
 Everything except the selected area is subtracted from the shape fill, as shown in the sample towards the right in Figure 6 (see below).
 Compare Figures 1 and 6.

 Figure 6: Effect of repositioning the picture fill

 - Resize the picture within the shape: In addition to repositioning the picture, you can also resize the picture fill itself so that you can show a zoomed-in area as the picture fill.
 To do that, place your cursor on any of the four corner selection handles (white squares on the four corners of the picture fill).
-When the cursor is placed on any of the handles the cursor changes to a two sided arrow, as shown highlighted in red within Figure 7.
+When the cursor is placed on any of the handles the cursor changes to a two headed arrow, as shown highlighted in red within Figure 7.
 Click to select the handle.

 Figure 7: Cursor placed on the corner selection handle

 - Do not let go off your mouse button.
 Also hold down the Shift key on the keyboard and drag the corner handle to resize the picture fill, as shown in Figure 8.
 In addition, you can optionally hold down the Ctrl key (in addition to the Shift key) to resize from the center of the picture.
-Once you achieve the desired result, just click on the slide area away from the shape to come out of the Crop mode.
+Once you achieve the desired result, just click on the Slide Area away from the shape to come out of the Crop mode.

 Figure 8: Picture fill being zoomed